RobinHartmann/setup-ts-npm-web/README.md

 # setup-ts-npm-web

-A project setup for the creation of web apps using Typescript and npm packages
+A project template for the creation of web apps using Typescript and npm packages

 ## Getting Started